 When you are certain, there’s no need to think, reason, investigate, question, or doubt.
 When the triune God is on your team, no need to consider any other team.
 When your God/sect/church/pastor has declared that strawberry ice cream is the one true ice cream, no need to try Rocky Road, Mint Chocolate Chip, or any other flavor.

-Simply put, no need to know anything else, when you already know all you need to know.
+Simply put, Evangelicals feel no need to know anything else, when you already know all you need to know.
 God said it and that settled it.
 One true God, one true religious text, one way of salvation.
-The earth is 6,023 years old, created in six literal twenty-four-hour days.
+The earth is 6,027 years old, created in six literal twenty-four-hour days.
 The Bible is the inspired, inerrant, infallible blueprint for Christ-honoring families, happy marriages, obedient children, and great sex.
 When the answer to every question is God, it’s not surprising to find that Evangelicals are not curious.

 The good news is that more and more Evangelicals are discovering the curiosity that lies dormant beneath the surface of their lives.
 Once they make this discovery, they are on their way out of the closed-minded, senses-dulling prison of Evangelicalism.
-They will find out that science can and does explain the world they live in.
+They will find that science can and does explain the world they live in.
 Science doesn’t have all the answers, but it is asking the right questions.

 Still want/need to believe in a transcendent deity or some sort of spirituality?
 Once free of the heaven/hell, saved/lost, in/out, good/bad paradigm of Evangelicalism, people are free to wander at will.
-When the fear of hell and judgment is gone, they are free to experience those things that are meaningful to them.
+When the fear of hell and judgment are gone, they are free to experience those things that are meaningful to them.
 Once the question is no longer will you go to heaven when you die, the journey rather than the destination becomes what matters.

 Curiosity may kill the cat, but trust me Evangelicals, it won’t kill you.